PedroTelesFCUP/Beam_weaver/README.md

 - physics-head pretraining on Monte Carlo-generated targets
 - evaluation utilities for comparing Monte Carlo and agent-generated showers

-In its current form, Beam Weaver models four photon interaction channels in water:
+In its current form, Beam Weaver models all four photon interaction channels in water:

 1. Rayleigh scattering
 2. Compton scattering